 Libby babbled on, getting more and more excited as she went on, using her whole body to talk, but Ena lost track of what she was actually saying when Libby slipped her leg under Ena’s, tangling their ankles together.

-Her mouth dry, Ena could only silently nod when she thought it was appropriate, occasionally making mm-hmming noises.
+Her mouth dry, Ena could only nod when she thought it was appropriate, occasionally making mm-hmming noises.

-When Libby sat up straight, taking her leg and sketchbook back, Ena jolted back to alertness again.
-'The only thing is,' the girl sighs, eyebrows drawing together, 'is that the art department at the uni doesn't have enough funding to hire me a translator.
-And while we did manage to save some money through selling those bloody cupcakes, it's only enough to buy plane tickets and a place to stay.
-I won't be able to understand what anyone's saying to me, so my research will be pretty much useless.'
+When Libby sat up straight, taking her leg and sketchbook with her, Ena jolted back to alertness again.
+‘The only thing is,’ the girl sighed, eyebrows drawing together, ‘is that the art department at the uni doesn’t have enough funding to hire me a translator.
+And while we did manage to save some money through selling those bloody cupcakes, it’s only enough to buy plane tickets and a place to stay.
+I won’t be able to understand what anyone’s saying to me, so my research will be pretty much useless.’

 ‘You need a translator?’
 Ena asked, her mind whirling.